No-go theorems for pointwise-defined spinorial quantum fields

 Thus, this no-go theorem is not based on some tension between quantum mechanics and relativity through some possibly problematic notion of ``equal times" since this holds for non-relativistic quantum fields \cite{Halvorson2006col}.

 Hence, the equal-time canonical conjugate (anti)commutation relations for translation-covariant fermionic (or bosonic) weakly continuous spinors

-cannot be satisfied.
-This is because a $\delta$ distribution is not a continuous function.
-This is also why in some axiomatic approaches to quantum field theory such as Wightman quantum field theory \cite{wightman_theorie_1964,streater_pct_1989}, quantum fields are instead seen as operator-valued distributions.
+cannot be satisfied. \sam{After taking matrix elements, the left-hand side is a continuous function of $\vec{y}$ under the hypotheses above.
+If it vanishes for $\vec{x}\neq\vec{y}$, Thm.~\ref{thm:can anti rel} forces it to vanish also at $\vec{x}=\vec{y}$.
+The right-hand side, however, contains the distribution $\delta^{(d-1)}(\vec{x}-\vec{y})$ which is not a continuous function, and vanishes for $\vec{x}\neq\vec{y}$ but not (distributionally) for $\vec{x}=\vec{y}$.
+This is precisely why the canonical relations are naturally formulated only after smearing with respect to a test function.} This is also why in some axiomatic approaches to quantum field theory such as Wightman quantum field theory \cite{wightman_theorie_1964,streater_pct_1989}, quantum fields are instead seen as operator-valued distributions.